R-D-menasheof/mcp-debug-hub/README.md

 ### Debug configurations

-The extension uses VS Code's debug configurations from your workspace's `.vscode/launch.json` file.
+The extension uses VS Code's debug configurations from your workspace settings.
+Configurations can be stored in `.vscode/launch.json` (single-root workspaces) or `workspace.code-workspace` (multi-root workspaces).
 You must have at least one debug configuration set up for your project before using the MCP Debug Hub.

 Example `launch.json`: